-The macro takes as input the original dataset, in Excel or text format, and the dosing information separately and produces an adapted dataset with the doses in a new column.
+The macro takes as input the original dataset, in Excel or text format, adds the dosing information separately and produces an adapted dataset with the doses in a new column.
 The macro can also translate information on missing observations, censored observations, urine volume, and occasions into the PKanalix-compatible format.
 The adapted dataset is saved as an Excel file and, if selected, as a CSV file for direct use in PKanalix.

 More details of the actions performed by the macro are described below.

 Steps to follow to adapt the data format:

 - Click on the button “Adapt data for PKanalix” and choose the dataset file to open in Excel

 - Fill the form to give information on the dataset:

 — In case of several sheets, select the name of the sheet to adapt

 — Select the columns containing ID, TIME and OBSERVATION information

 — In case of occasions, check the corresponding box and select the column containing the OCCASION information

 –In case of urine data, change the corresponding radio button and select the columns containing each collection interval START TIME and END TIME, and the column containing VOLUME information.